icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 NOTE: If you get ERROR with RabbitMQ, just rerun packstack AllInOne command again.
 If this still does not work you can stop and restart the server.
-If you continue to have problems with RabbitMQ you cant resolve, you dont need it for a single node install and Openstack can work fine without it while using only one node so you can either disregard or remove it from the answer file.
+If you continue to have problems with RabbitMQ you cant resolve, make sure your "hostname -s" is in the /etc/hosts file match , if not, this is the problem change to correct this and rerun answerfile.

 ```